8 Data import

 #> 6 6 Güvenç Attila Ice cream Lunch only 6

 This makes CSVs a little unreliable for caching interim results—you need to recreate the column specification every time you load in.
-There are two alternatives:
+There are two main alternatives:

 -